“Pilgrim, there is no path. We make the path by walking.”

 ONE OF TRUST ACROSS AMERICA’S 2018 TOP THOUGHT LEADERS ON TRUST

-Eric is an active writer, speaker, and educator on leadership and, in particular, leading through crises and other turbulence.
-He holds an appointment as Director of Research and Professional Programs at the National Preparedness Leadership Initiative (NPLI), a joint program of the Harvard T.H.
+Eric is an active writer, speaker, and educator on leadership and, in particular, leading through crisis, change, and turbulence.
+He holds an appointment as associate director of the National Preparedness Leadership Initiative (NPLI), a joint program of the Harvard T.H.
 Chan School of Public Health and Harvard’s Kennedy School of Government and as Instructor at the Harvard T.H.
 Chan School of Public Health.
-Eric teaches in numerous executive education and graduate level courses at Harvard and M.I.T.
+Eric teaches in numerous executive education and graduate level courses at Harvard as well as at M.I.T and the University of California, San Diego.
 He speaks to executive audiences around the world about the challenges of leading in fast moving, unpredictable circumstances.

-Eric is the author of Three Critical Shifts in Thinking for the Evolving Leader (O’Reilly.
+Eric is co-author of the book, You’re It: Crisis, Change, and How to Lead When it Matters Most (PublicAffairs, June 2019) and author of Three Critical Shifts in Thinking for the Evolving Leader (O’Reilly.
 2015) and Your Critical First 10 Days as a Leader (Safari, 2015).
 He is also the co-author, along with Dr. Leonard Marcus and Dr. Barry Dorn, of the second edition of Renegotiating Health Care: Resolving Conflict to Build Collaboration (Jossey-Bass, 2011).
 Eric is a co-author of a chapter on meta-leadership in the McGraw-Hill Homeland Security Handbook (2012) and many articles on leadership, decision-making, and negotiation.

 Eric holds a Bachelor’s Degree in Economics (with honors) from the University of Massachusetts at Amherst and a Master’s degree in Leadership from Lesley University.